BartOtten/routex/USAGE.md

 description and links to documentation per extension, refer to [EXTENSIONS.md].

 Too speed up setup all extensions are included in the configuration below and extensions are configured to act as drop-in replacements.
-Copy this configuration and make modifications.
-Notably:

-- the Gettext backend module to use
-- the alternatives configuration

-Also note that you might have to rename some `~p` sigils in templates to `~o` to have these routes _not_ be branch aware.
+Note that you might have to rename some `~p` sigils in templates to `~o` to have these routes _not_ be branch aware.

 ```elixir